 Insider Tip: They are very strict with their store hours (M-Su: 11AM-2:30PM; 6PM-10:30PM) so don't be late!

 Minami Saki by Astoria – Astoria Plaza

-Spot a new restaurant?
+Spot a new Japanese restaurant?
 Let us know!
-Send us an email at email@example.com with all the details.
-Keep tagging us on Instagram @bookyapp #bookymanila so we can join your food trips around the city.
+Shoot us an email over at email@example.com with all the details.
+Keep tagging us on Twitter (@bookymanila) or Instagram (@bookyapp) so we can join your on your food trips around the city!